 Signature Resources Capital Management, LLC (SRCM) is a Registered Investment Advisor.
 Registration of an investment adviser does not imply any specific level of skill or training.
 The information contained herein has been prepared solely for informational purposes and is not an offer to buy or sell or a solicitation of an offer to buy or sell any security or to participate in any trading strategy.
 Any decision to utilize the services described herein should be made after reviewing such definitive investment management agreement and SRCM's Form ADV Part 2A and 2Bs and conducting such due diligence as the client deems necessary and consulting the client's own legal, accounting and tax advisors in order to make an independent determination of the suitability and consequences of SRCM services.
 Any portfolio with SRCM involves significant risk, including a complete loss of capital.
-The applicable definitive investment adviser representative to obtain a copy of Form ADV Part 2.
+The applicable definitive investment management agreement and Form ADV Part 2 contains a more thorough discussion of risk and conflict, which should be carefully reviewed prior to making any investment decision.
+Please contact your investment adviser representative to obtain a copy of Form ADV Part 2.
 All data presented herein is unaudited, subject to revision by SRCM, and is provided solely as a guide to current expectations.